 Here’s what I experienced while checking out the P546 for the very first time:

 I got Ryobi P546 a few months back for my wife as she wanted to clean the backyard of the home on her own.
 (You know!
 Women Empowerment!)

 Anyways, I took the chainsaw in my hand, and it felt like I’m holding a toy or something.
 It was THAT compact and lightweight.

 A little bit weird, but the tool didn’t offer any protection, i.e., there was no safety chain brake installed in it.
 But, there was no kickback so it wasn’t an issue.

 The chain-tensioning system was manual.
-That is, I had to tighten the chain using a small ranch already included within the package.
+That is, I had to tighten the chain using a small ranch already included in the package.

 Took it out in the backyard and tried cutting some small branches with it.
 Good thing, it performed beyond my expectations and managed to cut the branches perfectly.